What does "Integrative Bodywork" include?

 Scheduling same day, same time, every week or two helps us develop our relationship.
 You'll discover that with regular contact, your new physiological balance stays on course.
 This is especially important if you want to change a long-held pattern.

-Just as important, do allow at least a few days (or more!) between bodywork or other therapeutic sessions, so your body can process and integrate.
+Just as important, do allow at least a few days between other types of therapy, so your body can process and integrate.

 What do you need to know about me?